 - Labor is difficult or very long

 - Devices such as vacuums or forceps are used for delivery

-To learn more about how a birth injury lawyer can help you after your child has sustained a birth injury, contact The Law Offices of Jeffrey S. Glassman, LLC today at (617) 367-2900 or using our online form.
+To learn more about how a birth injury lawyer can help you after your child has sustained a birth injury, contact Jeffrey Glassman Injury Lawyers today at (617) 777-7777 or use our online form.